 It seems every big business is marketing themselves the same way: buy now! low low prices!
 Are you tempted to market your small business the same way?

-It’s kind of hard to tell one from the other.
+The trouble with those ads is that it’s kind of hard to tell one from the other.
 The car ads are especially bad.
 They tend to fall into one of two categories.

-we have experience!
+We have experience!

 The local dealer ads are a bit different.
 They star the owner, or sometimes, what appears to be his daughter (not a professional actor).
 They usually spend the entire ad talking about how long they’ve been in business, or their great service, and great prices.
 Sometimes, they shout (this is New York, after all).

 I call these the “me! me! me!” ads.